SecJS/Logger/README.md

 // You can use removeFormatter and removeTransporter too. logMapper.removeFormatter(ContextFormatter) logMapper.removeTransporter(ConsoleTransporter)

-// This function is important to change the default mapper from Debug function changeDebugFnMapper(debugMapper) const debug = new Debugger('Context', 'api:main', debugMapper)
 ```

-> Now even Log and Debug function and Logger and Debugger class will use the logMapper and debugMapper instance,
+> Now Log function and Logger class will use the logMapper instance,
 > all logs will be stringify by JsonFormatter, and be saved inside FileTransporter.

-### All default formatters and transporters and custom formatters/transporters
+### Custom formatters and transporters

 > Here are all the already implemented formatters and transporters from @secjs/logger